 Teaching Critical Thinking: K-12 Guide

-As teachers, we bear the responsibility of teaching critical thinking to enable our students to not only acquire knowledge but also to analyse its validity.
+As teachers, we bear the responsibility of teaching critical thinking.
+We must enable our students, to not only acquire knowledge but also analyse its validity.
 We set them up with the fundamental skills they need to succeed, and one vital skill is the ability to take what they’ve learned and actively use it to make sound decisions.

 Teaching children how to think critically is easier said than done.
 Yet, as technology becomes more prevalent in our children’s lives, delivering this skill becomes increasingly important.